What is the Vestibular System?

 What to expect from your first visit for Vestibular Rehabilitation?

 Prior to your first Physiotherapy Vestibular Assessment, you will be asked to complete an intake form (either online or you can arrive early and complete it in the clinic) which helps gather more details about your symptoms and medical history.

 In the clinic, Jennifer Harvey, a Registered Physiotherapist who has specialized training in Vestibular Rehabilitation and Concussion Management, will perform an initial assessment to understand the nature of your vestibular disorder.
 This will include a detailed subjective history, specific visual and vestibular tests, motion sensitivity testing, balance and walking tests and test to determine the presence of BPPV.
 From this evaluation, a specific and individual exercise program will be created which may include balance retraining exercises, visual exercises, habituation exercises and gaze stability exercises.
 If BPPV is detected, repositioning manoeuvres can be performed during the initial visit.

 Please wear comfortable clothes that you can easily move in and bring any medical imaging or reports that you may be relevant.

 It is typical that many of these tests could aggravate your symptoms and you may not wish to drive after this assessment.

 How often do I need to do Vestibular Rehabilitation?

-After your Initial assessment in clinic, you will be provided with an exercise program which should be done daily according the specifications provided by your physiotherapist.
-Although everyone it different, typically you would be seen in clinic weekly or biweekly for 6-8 weeks.
+After your Initial assessment in the clinic, you will be provided with an exercise program which should be done daily according to the specifications provided by your physiotherapist.
+Although everyone is different, typically you would be seen in clinic weekly or biweekly for 6-8 weeks.

 Do I need a doctor’s referral to begin Vestibular Rehabilitation?